mattcln/reddit_france_analysis/README.md

 # Reddit_france_analysis
-Recuperation and transformation of Reddit r/france data in order to observe patterns, trends and evolutions in the treatment of the presidential campaign.
-From September 2021 to the election in March 2022.
+Recuperation and transformation of r/france data in order to observe patterns, trends and evolutions.
+The code is built to be replicable for any other subreddit.

 ### Objective :
-The objective is to put forward in the most neutral way possible information with visualizations.
-Not being my field of expertise, I will not make any political conclusion in this project.
+The objective is to give trends and evolutions of subreddit statistics.
+The idea is to give information that users can ask themselves about traffic, user activity (or their own), the most used words, etc. In the long run, the pipeline should be as automated as possible so that only the name of the subreddit has to be changed.